 It’s been three months since I started blogging and in those three months, I have come across some incredibly useful resources every blogger must use.
-You know as a newbie, I was ignorant about a lot of these resources and I didn’t even know most of them existed but as time went on, I got to know about them and believe me they are a God send and they are must have resources for every blogger.
+You know as a newbie, I was ignorant about a lot of these resources and I didn’t even know most of them existed but as time went on, I got to know about them.
+Believe me they are a God send and they are must have resources for every blogger.
 Here are some blogging resources every blogger should use.

 Now if you are a newbie, and didn’t know this before now, a WordPress.com site is a site hosted by WordPress while a wordpress.org site is a site hosted by you.
 A wordpress.org site is a self hosted site.
-Here are some differences between a .com and .org WordPress.
+Here are some differences between WordPress .com and .org.

-- WordPress.org gives you total freedom over your website whereas if you create a wordpress.com site, wordpress.com reserves the right to your blog.
+- WordPress.org gives you total freedom over your website whereas if you create a wordpress.com site, WordPress reserves the right to your blog.

 - WordPress.org is free.
 You need to pay a host like Blue host, Lyrical host, Hostinger and the likes but wordpress.org itself is completely free whereas wordpress.com is not free.
 You have to pay for it.

-WordPress.org has a whole lot of benefits compared to wordpress.com so I advice you to go for a wordpress.org instead of a .com.
+- WordPress.org has a whole lot of benefits compared to wordpress.com so I advice you go for a .org instead of a .com.

-3) Grammarly: Grammarly is one of the best resources for writing better blog posts.
+Grammarly is one of the best resources for writing better blog posts.
 Tho, it isn’t talked about often enough, it can be a literal life saver.
 It always comes in so handy.
 I use the free version and it is amazing.
-Tho it isn’t perfect itself, it is a very useful resource for writing blog posts and it checks your spellings, grammar, it makes sure a great percentage of what you write is correct and easy to read.
+Tho it isn’t perfect itself, it is a very useful resource for writing blog posts.
+It checks your spellings, grammar.
+And it makes sure a great percentage of what you write is correct and easy to read.
 It is definitely the second eye you need to map out little errors here and there.

-7) Yoast SEO: Yoast SEO is definitely a must have for any blogger.
-It is a plugin created by yoast and it’s primary function is to break down your blog post and let you know if your blog posts are SEO friendly or not as you write.
-Yoast SEO makes use of some parameters like the key phrases and metatags to determine if your post is SEO friendly or not.
+This is definitely a must have for any blogger.
+Yoast SEO’s primary function is to break down your blog post and let you know if your blog posts are SEO friendly or not as you write.
+It makes use of some parameters like the key phrases, metatags, etc to determine if your post is SEO friendly or not.
 I definitely recommend yoast SEO as it’s been really helpful for me and getting to see the green smiley faces showing that the SEO of a post is good makes me land on cloud 9.

-8) Trello: Now this is an app I heard a whole lot about.
-I heard a lot about it and then I decided to give it a try and believe me it’s goood!
+I heard a lot about Trello and then I decided to give it a try and believe me it’s goood!
 Trello is a great place to organize, prioritize and manage your to-do list.
 It is a great tool for keeping track of what you are doing.
-On trello, you can make a board, create a task and make a list of things to do within each task.
+On trello, you can make a board, create tasks and make a list of things to do within each task.